How will my child access any online remote education you are providing?

 We use a combination of the following approaches to teach pupils remotely:

-- Printed paper packs produced by teachers: Each child will be able to collect a paper pack from school, filled with resources relevant to their year group, and which complement the online learning suggested.
+- Printed paper packs produced by teachers: Each child will be able to collect a paper pack from school, filled with resources relevant to their year group, if needed.

 - Textbooks that pupils have at home: Year 6 pupils have previously been supplied with CGP textbooks that cover content for the mathematics and English curriculum.
 These textbooks contain clear explanation of important contexts and would complement remote learning.